TMD Specialist In Melbourne

 Treating and diagnosing TMD

-TMD can be difficult to diagnose because other conditions such as tooth decay, sinus problems, and arthritis as well as gum disease have similar conditions.
-When you visit Bayside Smiles we will assess your oral health, take x-rays, check your bite and listen for clicks, pops or grating sounds.
+TMD can be difficult to diagnose as other conditions such as tooth decay, sinus problems, and arthritis as well as gum disease show similar symptoms.
+When you visit Bayside Smiles, our TMD specialist will assess your oral health, take x-rays, check your bite and listen for clicks, pops or grating sounds.

 Another treatment method is dental work.
 This can involve bite correction through orthodontics or replacing missing teeth with dental implants or bridges.
 This form of treatment works by balancing bite surfaces or replacing teeth to correct your bite.